 You have to see it with your own eyes….nope… you have to experience Spiti valley to understand what I meant.

-From the very moment, I entered the Spiti valley region to Kaza and beyond, I was awestruck with the out of the world landscape.
+From the very moment, I entered the Spiti valley region to Kaza and beyond through a beautiful road journey, I was awestruck with the out of the world landscape.
 Your base will be in Kaza during your visit to Spiti valley in India nearing the Tibet border.
 From Kaza, you will explore different interesting places as day trips.

 Here, I will share my experience of spending a day in Spiti valley exploring three villages from Kaza named Langza, Komic, and Hikkim.
 My suggestion would be to go to Langza village first, followed by Komic village.
 You should put Hikkim village as your last destination for this day trip.
 If you study the map below, you will understand how the route will look like for you for the day.